CityVarsity

-CityVarsity School of Media and Creative Arts is a private higher education institution in South Africa with a campus in Cape Town.
+CityVarsity School of Media and Creative Arts is a private higher education institution in South Africa.
 It falls under Educor and offers full-time, short, and online degrees, diplomas, and certificates in the creative arts and media.

+Campuses opened in Cape Town and Johannesburg.
+The latter closed in 2024.
+In 2026, the South African Department of Higher Education issued a Notice of Intent to deregister Educator-owned institutions including CityVarsity and Damelin for failure to fulfill their mandates.

 History

-Seeking to provide creative arts and media career training and education, Dr John Lazarus and Rob Gray founded CityVarsity in Cape Town in 1996.
-Dr Lazarus owned the building in Kloof street, Cape Town.
-Later, it was officially registered as a private higher education institution with the Department of Higher Education and Training in 1997 and accredited by the Council on Higher Education.
+Seeking to provide creative arts and media career training and education, Rob Gray founded CityVarsity in Cape Town in 1996.
+Rob collaborated with John Lazarus who owned the building in Kloof street, Cape Town.
+Later, it was officially registered as Private Higher Education Institution with the Department of Higher Education and Training in 1997 and accredited by the Council on Higher Education.
+The second campus in Johannesburg opened in 2007.
 The Cape Town campus moved from Park & Kloof Street to Roeland Street in 2014.
-CityVarsity has seen an increase in international students over its existence.
+CityVarsity saw an increase in international students over the duration of its existence.

+Weeks into the 2024 academic year, the Johannesburg campus suddenly ceased operations.

 Courses and student life

-CityVarsity has been in business since 1996, offering a wide variety of courses including Animation, Journalism, Professional Acting and many more.
-Students often take on work experience during their studies.
+CityVarsity offered a variety of courses including Animation, Journalism, Professional Acting and many more.
+Students would take on work experience during their studies.